beckadamtheinventor/BOS/README.md

 ## Writing Assembly Programs for BOS
-NOTE: This guide will be heavily modified once I implement an ELF-derived executable and linkable format.
+NOTE: This guide will be heavily modified if/when I implement an ELF-derived executable and linkable format.
-The header of your program is different depending if it is meant to run from RAM/USB, or flash.
+The header of your program will be different depending if it is meant to run from RAM/USB, or flash.

-### If your program runs from RAM or USB
+### If your program runs from RAM/USB (usermem)
 header:
 ```
 include 'include/ez80.inc'
 include 'include/ti84pceg.inc'
 include 'include/bos.inc'

-org ti.userMem ;the address this executable runs from
-	jr main ;jump to code
-	db "REX",0 ;header to mark this program as a Ram EXecutable.
-main:
+format ram executable
 	;your code here
 ```